minji2687/minji2687/README.md

-# Hi there 👋 I'm Minji
+# Hi, I'm Minji 👋

 Frontend Developer with 5 years of experience building web and mobile services.

-I enjoy building reliable user experiences while solving real-world frontend problems.
+I build reliable user experiences for complex data and real-world operations.

 ---